 In modernist art, anti-Semitism varies in degrees.
 It is common to find stereotypical depictions of Jews as animalistic and money-driven, with pronounced, ungainly bodily characteristics.
-It is less common to find outright violent condemnations of Jews, although there are chilling examples in articles by Louis-Ferdinand Céline (1894-1961) and in Ezra Pound’s wartime radio speeches.
-Negative typecasts of Jews appear in work by Henry James, T. S. Eliot, F. Scott Fitzgerald, Ernest Hemingway and H. G. Wells.
+It is less common to find outright violent condemnations of Jews, although there are chilling examples in articles by Louis-Ferdinand Céline (1894–1961) and in Ezra Pound’s wartime radio speeches.
+Negative typecasts of Jews appear in work by Henry James, T. S. Eliot, F. Scott Fitzgerald, Ernest Hemingway, and H. G. Wells.
 Of these writers, Eliot’s writing on Jews has received the most scrutiny, as several of his poems contain Jewish characters who are portrayed as lowly and subhuman.
-In ‘Gerontion’, the speaker of the poem states: ‘My house is a decayed house, / And the jew squats on the window-sill, the owner, / Spawned in some estaminet of Antwerp’ (1963, 29).
-Eliot, who left the word ‘jew’ distinctly uncapitalized in other poems (often recapitalized by editors), casts the figure of the Jewish landlord here as ‘spawned’, born in a bestial manner, and presiding over a dilapidated house like a slumlord.
-In another poem, ‘Burbank with a Baedeker: Bleistein with a Cigar’, Eliot puts Bleistein in the context of vermin: ‘The rats are underneath the piles. / The jew is underneath the lot’ (1963, 33).
+In ‘Gerontion,’ the speaker of the poem states: ‘My house is a decayed house, / And the jew squats on the window-sill, the owner, / Spawned in some estaminet of Antwerp’ (1963, 29).
+Eliot, who left the word ‘jew’ distinctly uncapitalized in other poems (often recapitalized by editors), casts the figure of the Jewish landlord here as ‘spawned,’ born in a bestial manner, and presiding over a dilapidated house like a slumlord.
+In another poem, ‘Burbank with a Baedeker: Bleistein with a Cigar,’ Eliot puts Bleistein in the context of vermin: ‘The rats are underneath the piles. / The jew is underneath the lot’ (1963, 33).
 When later confronted with questions about his characterizations of Jews in his poetry, Eliot denied any anti-Semitic motivation.
 Yet in the same year that Hitler took power, Eliot would write in an essay that ‘reasons of race and religion combine to make any large number of free-thinking Jews undesirable’ (1934, 20).

 Eliot’s withering but fairly minor references to Jews can be compared to Pound’s much more blatant anti-Semitic rants that were a central platform of his intellectual worldview (see Doob).
-However, in post-World War II America, Eliot arguably had much more of an influence in setting the intellectual climate for American academics and writers and thus his anti-Semitic writing had more staying power, while Pound was dismissed as insane by many.
+However, in post-World War II America, Eliot arguably had much more of an influence in setting the intellectual climate for American academics and writers, and thus his anti-Semitic writing had more staying power, while Pound was dismissed as insane by many.

 Examples of anti-Semitism appear across the intellectual history of modernist culture.
 Nietzsche argued that Jews, although weak in body, used their mental cunning to overthrow the physically strong and institute laws to empower the feeble.
 After his death, the editorial interventions of Elisabeth Förster-Nietzsche, Nietzsche’s sister, stressed the anti-Semitic angle of his writings, though Nietzsche was also highly critical of the German state and at times suggested that Judaism played a more valued role in contributing to the history of abstract thinking.
 Some Jews themselves added fuel to the fire.
-Otto Weininger, an Austrian Jew, wrote an influential work Geschlecht und Charakter (1903; Sex and Character), in which he categorized Jews in his idiosyncratic language of psycho-biology as flaccid and effeminate.
+Otto Weininger, an Austrian Jew, wrote an influential work Geschlecht und Charakter (Sex and Character, 1903), in which he categorized Jews in his idiosyncratic language of psycho-biology as flaccid and effeminate.
 Sigmund Freud tells a joke à propos of Jewish self-hatred: one Jew, hearing another make a spiteful remark about the Jewish character, says, ‘your antesemitism was well-known to me; your anti-semitism is new to me’ (33).